"[There's] a song that they sing of their home in the sky.|

 Jesus said to him, "I am the way, and the truth, and the life; no one comes to the Father, but by me."
 John 14:6 (RSV)

 Then I went to college.
 Almost immediately, I stopped attending church, preferring to sleep in on Sunday mornings.
 At this point I wasn't rejecting my faith so much as cheerfully neglecting it.
-However, some of my classes introduced me to events in the history of Christianity that weren't mentioned in high school.
+However, some of my classes introduced me to events in the history of Christianity that weren't mentioned in Sunday School.
 I learned about the Crusades and the atrocities committed by the Crusaders, who justified them by calling it God's wrath upon the heathens.
 I learned about Torquemada and the Spanish Inquisition, and how the Jews were tortured in horrible ways until they "confessed their sins" and accepted Christ, at which time they were immediately put to death so that their souls would go to heaven.
 I wondered how so much hatred and violence could be committed by those serving a loving, forgiving God.
 While I consoled myself with the thought that a religion isn't responsible for those who profess to follow it, and that for every Torquemada there was a Mother Teresa, my faith was growing steadily more uncertain.

 At college I was also exposed to Maranatha Campus Ministries, a now-disbanded charismatic Christian group that was then active at my university.
 My exposure consisted of listening to members of the group harangue their fellow students as they walked between classes, calling the female students "whores" and other similar names if their clothes were not deemed appropriately modest.
 Frankly, it made me ashamed to be called a Christian.